jkingsman/JSON-QAnon/README.md

 `posts.json` contains all QAnon posts as scraped from https://qposts.online as of 2022-12-19.
 The JSON has been dumped with `ensure_ascii=False` so should be UTF-8 but there may be some encoding gotchas I haven't caught (`text` fields contain text with line breaks as literal `\n`).
 I did my best in terms of avoiding capture glitches/bad logic but I didn't read through all 4k posts so caveat emptor; I make no guarantees of data integrity.

+## Important Note

+https://qposts.online appears to be offline as of 2024.
+However, in the event of future drops, this repo will be kept up to date and potentially have its codebase updated to support future scraping.
+As-is, this represents an up-to-date snapshot of Q-Anon posts as of 2024-10 despite the generation code no longer functioning.

+## Documentation and Context

 Posts reference images which I have opted not to include in this repo due to their distasteful content; the text is already quite enough and then some.
 You should be able to download the images with the mirror script below if you so desire; the `file` in `images` refers to the filename of the image as referred to by https://qposts.online at the time of indexing.
 There are about 800MB of images.
 I cannot speak to the durability of these image filename references but they will be accurate if you run the extraction yourself (i.e. if the file naming scheme is changed, this script will pick it up).

 _N.B.: The script as-is will consolidate links with spaces in the middle (making them invalid) into links without spaces (for example `https:// twitter. com/` becomes `https://twitter.com/`).
 As far as I can tell, Q's original posts contained these spaces; I elected to remove them for the sake of functioning links.
 If you want this whitespace left untouched, you can set `KEEP_ORIGINAL_WHITESPACE` to `True` and the script will make no attempts at coercing them into well-formed links._